How to File LLC Taxes in Arizona? (A Complete Guide)

 List of taxes to pay with eyeglasses on top of document and laptop

-All LLCs taxed as C-corp must file Arizona tax return Form 120S and pay a corporate income tax of 4.9% [5].
+All LLCs taxed as C-corp must file Arizona tax return Form 120S and pay a corporate income tax rate of 4.9% [5].

 Federal Taxes for Arizona LLCs